apolicky/copy-pasta-comparator/README.md

 * click the additional menu `Views and More Actions...`
 * click `Install from VSIX`
 * point it to your newly packaged `copy-pasta...vsix`
+* done (you might need to reload your window though 🤷)

 ## Uninstall it